It all began with an acid trip!

 From sales of $10,000 a year, sales have grown to many millions per year.
 There are now as many as 70 people working at Dharma full or part time.
 Hundreds of employees have passed through on their way to other lives.
 Some really great people who have joined in making Dharma an honest, straight talking company!

 I've been involved in many other projects and businesses over the years, sometimes for years at a time, sometimes out of the country, but I've always kept Dharma Trading going and continued to develop it.
 I still come to work at Dharma part time and my sons David and Sampson work here as well.
 These days, I'm more involved in the several social programs Dharma has initiated and funds for disadvantaged children in Bolivia and elsewhere.

 Myself and all the folks who work at Dharma continue to this day trying to keep Dharma a Fair, Honest and Straight Talking company.

 The owners and employees of Dharma are absolutely against the idea of unfair treatment of workers, forced labor, child labor, and anything that deprives a person of human dignity.

-We go further in that Dharma provides both free eye exams and eyeglasses for poor kids and financially supports open heart surgeries for poor indigenous children in Bolivia
+We go further in that Dharma has provided free cataract surgery for the poor, eye exams and eyeglasses for school children and financially supports open heart surgeries for poor indigenous children in Bolivia.

-That said, many of our products are produced in factories and workshops in places we have never been to and we have no idea what goes on there.
+That said, many of our products are produced in factories and workshops in places we have never been to and we have no idea what goes on there, especially the items we have to import from China.
 Our orders are not significant enough to allow us to demand proof that all is well with the workforce.
 We are in reality a small company without great "clout" and we can not afford to visit every supplier in every country.

-Having said that, we have no reason to believe that any of our suppliers are abusing their workers.
+We have no reason to believe that any of our "Made in the USA" or other suppliers are abusing their workers.